Subhash511/Whatsapp_Automate_Using_Python/README.md

 # Whatsapp_Automate_Using_Python
 Hi  this script send message using Selenium and PyWhatKit (which is often used for WhatsApp automation):
-# WhatsApp Automation using Python

-This project automates the process of sending WhatsApp messages using Python.
-It utilizes the Selenium library for browser automation.

 ## Table of Contents
 - [Requirements](#requirements)